ryanleejeon/Nike_Passion_Project/README.md

+# 2. Obtain the data:

-# Lets answer that question using data science and computer vision!
+I think using some Python packages, we can answer this question using data science and computer vision!

 Can we also see color palette patterns associated with different shoe types?
 What about across season?
 Lots of questions we can answer!